wittmannaaron/flare_proxy/README.md

 ### Limitations

 - Currently only supports Anthropic's Claude as the LLM provider
-- Requires AnythingLLM's ChromaDB to be accessible
+- Requires access to a ChromaDB instance for vector storage
 - No caching implementation yet
 - Single-threaded processing of requests
 - Confidence scoring system still under development